 GoodWe inverters won’t perform as well as micro-inverters or power optimiser solutions in partly shaded conditions.
-If there are trees above your roofline on the North, East or West side of your house then it would be worth discussing the pros and cons of an alternatives with Solar Choice before making a decision on technology.
+If there are trees above your roofline on the North, East or West side of your house then it would be worth discussing the pros and cons of alternatives with Solar Choice before deciding on technology.

 A Full Range of GoodWe Inverters Available in Australia

 The following GoodWe Inverter Series & sizes are CEC approved:

 - GoodWe EH Series 3.6-6kW

 - GoodWe SDT Series 5-10, 15 & (DT) 20kW